An Incentive Compatible, Efficient Market for Air Traffic Flow Management: Strongly Polynomial Implementation

 \section{Strongly Polynomial Implementation}

-Since the matrix underlying LP (\ref{LP}) is totally unimodular, it has an integral optimal solution as its underlying matrix is totally unimodular.
-In this section, we show that the problem of obtaining such a schedule can be reduced to a minimum weight perfect $b$-matching problem\footnote{The instance we construct can also be reduced to a minimum weight perfect matching problem with quadratic increase in number of nodes}, and hence can be found in strongly polynomial time, see \cite{schrijver.book} Volume A. Furthermore, we show that a solution of (\ref{dual}) can be obtained from the values of the dual variables of the matching.
+As discussed in the previous section, LP (\ref{LP}) has an integral optimal solution as its underlying matrix is totally unimodular.
+In this section, we show that the problem of obtaining such a solution can be reduced to a minimum weight perfect $b$-matching problem\footnote{The instance we construct can also be reduced to a minimum weight perfect matching problem with quadratic increase in number of nodes.}, and hence can be found in strongly polynomial time; see \cite{schrijver.book} Volume A. The equilibrium prices, i.e., solution of (\ref{dual}), can be obtained from the dual variables of the matching.
 Furthermore, we show that there exist equilibrium prices that induce VCG payments, and hence is incentive compatible in dominant strategy.
 Finally, we give a strongly polynomial time procedure to compute such prices.